 Those children going home for lunch should not return until 1.10pm for those in Key Stage Two and 12.55 pm for those in Key Stage One.
 During this time, lunchtime supervisors are on duty to help the children with their lunch and to see to their safety and wellbeing.

 Children should be collected at 3.10 pm (Reception and Key Stage One) or 3.20 pm (Key Stage Two) from the school playgrounds.

 - The children undertake activities planned as part of the Foundation Stage curriculum which develops children’s learning across

 - Personal and social development

 - Communication, language and literacy

 - Knowledge and understanding of the world

 This curriculum is maintained through both the nursery class and reception classes.
-Throughout this time the children’s progress is monitored and a profile of work undertaken is compiled, this ‘I can do’ folder is available for parents to see and discuss with staff.
+Throughout this time the children’s progress is monitored and a profile of work undertaken is compiled, this ‘learning journey’ folder is available for parents to see and discuss with staff.

-Snack time – during both the morning and afternoon sessions a snack time is arranged when milk and fruit are provided (or an alternative).
+Snack time – a snack time is arranged when milk and fruit are provided (or occasionally an alternative).